No me parecía que hubiera bastante noticias

 bilingual ed to

-"stupid immigrant children," encourages Congress to
+"stupid immigrant children," encourages Congress

 eliminate all